electric-cloud-community/EC-DSLIDE/README.md

 This tool was developed during and Electric Cloud hackathon in August 2015.
 While we feel it is useful in its current form, it is provided "as is" with no commitment to further support.
 Please feel free to offer suggestions in the form of Github project "Issues" and we or others in the Github community will try to address them.

+## Installation information
+# Download out/EC-DSLIDE.jar
+# From the Electric Flow Administration, Plugin Tab, install this plugin file, then promote it

 ## Support information
 This tool has had very little testing.
 It was developed with the ElectricFlow SDK 6.0.